Ergotropic advantage in a measurement-fueled quantum heat engine: Coupled-qubits working medium

 \subsection{Three-stroke cycle}

 As an alternative, we consider an ergotropy based three-stroke cycle consisting of the following steps.
-We prepare the system with Hamiltonian $H(B_2)$ in a thermal state $\rho^{\rm in}$ at inverse temperature $\beta$. i) The system is isolated from the reservoir (assuming a weak interaction with the reservoir and so negligible costs in attaching and detaching the system from the reservoir) and nonselective generalized measurements are performed which transform the state to $\rho^{\rm PM}$. ii) Ergotropy, $W_{\rm erg}$, is extracted which yields the passive state $\rho'$. iii) Finally, the system is brought to the initial state by thermalization with the reservoir.
+We prepare the system with Hamiltonian $H(B_2)$ in a thermal state $\rho^{\rm in}$ at inverse temperature $\beta$. i) The system is isolated from the reservoir (assuming a weak interaction with the reservoir and so negligible costs in attaching and detaching the system from the reservoir) and nonselective generalized measurements are performed which transform the state to $\rho^{\rm PM}$.
+Heat transferred due to measurement is given by

+ii) Ergotropy, $W_{\rm erg}$, is extracted which yields the passive state $\rho'$. iii) Finally, the system is brought to the initial state by thermalization with the reservoir.
 The net work extracted, equal in magnitude to the ergotropy in step (ii), is given by

 From Eqs. (\ref{wt5}), (\ref{wt4}) and (\ref{wt3}), we obtain an interesting equality:

 Note that the above relation holds for arbitrary Hamiltonian and nonselective measurements.
 It implies that the performance of a four-stroke measurement engine ($W_{\rm T}^{(4)} \geq 0$), with an active post-measurement state, can be enhanced by using the five-stroke cycle.